opencobra/cobratoolbox/README.md

 Examples
 ========

-Examples of input and output data [part 1] are contained in the examples folder.
+Examples of input are contained in the examples folder.

 Spin offs